 The Company's related parties include key management officers and companies held by key management officers.
 Unless otherwise stated none of the transactions incorporated special terms and conditions and no guarantees were given or received.
-These amounts for the year ended July 31, 2021 are unsecured, bear no interest, and are due on demand.
+These amounts for the three months ended October 31, 2021 are unsecured, bear no interest, and are due on demand.
 Key management personnel of the Company are members of the Board of Directors and the management.